what is a layoff

 When it comes to evaluating which employee should be retained and who should be laid off, employers look not only for technical expertise but also effective soft skills that the employee possesses.

-An employee who is a collaborator rather than a personal opportunist, who is a good communicator, professional, team-oriented, optimistic and oriented towards conflict resolution definitely gets leverage during various considerations for layoffs.
+An employee who is a collaborator rather than a personal opportunist, who is a good communicator, professional, team-oriented, optimistic, and oriented towards conflict resolution gets leverage during various considerations for layoffs.

 So, make sure you maintain a professional and cordial approach at the workplace, and hone your soft skills and competencies while growing your technical expertise as well.